Haschmi/2016-02-17-queens-python-novice/05-cond.md

 > *   Write conditional statements including `if`, `elif`, and `else` branches.
 > *   Correctly evaluate expressions containing `and` and `or`.

-In our last lesson, we discovered something suspicious was going on in our inflammation data by drawing some plots.
-How can we use Python to automatically recognize the different features we saw, and take a different action for each?
-In this lesson, we'll learn how to write code that runs only when certain conditions are true.
+The Mandelbrot set is based on an iterative process.
+As explained earlier, as soon as the absolute value of our iteration variable exceeds 2, the underlying series diverges, and we're "done".
+In this lesson, we’ll learn how to write code that runs only when certain conditions are true.

 ## Conditionals

 We can ask Python to take different actions, depending on a condition, with an if statement:

 ~~~ {.python}
 num = 37